MistyCommunity/Documentation/src/content/docs/reference/rest.md

 **Note:** `GetMap` obtains the occupancy grid for the most recent map Misty has generated.
 Use this grid to determine the X and Y coordinates of the destination.
 The X coordinate of a given cell is the index of the array for the cell.
 The Y coordinate of a cell is the index of that cell within its array.

-**Important!** Make sure to use `StartTracking` before using this command to have Misty start tracking her location, and use `SlamStopTracking` to have her stop tracking her location after she arrives at the specified location.
+**Important!** Make sure to use `StartTracking` before using this command to have Misty start tracking her location, and use `StopTracking` to have her stop tracking her location after she arrives at the specified location.

 Endpoint: GET &lt;robot-ip-address&gt;/api/alpha/slam/path